All Episodes

 He is standing in the way for what they're trying to do to us.

-Let me let me tell you about the leak the legal side of this, because we're involved in all this Rick just mentioned.
+Let me tell you about the legal side of this because we're involved in all, as Rick just mentioned, we're involved in a lot of these cases.

 This one on executive immunity.

-The idea that a president could face civil or criminal suits for actions they took as president of the United States would would impact every single president.
+The idea that a president could face civil or criminal suits for actions they took as president of the United States would impact every single president.

 So the answer to that should be no.

-The idea, as CC just mentioned, that you cannot cross-examine witnesses if you're saying the political nature of this, when this is a case about a political event, if you want to call it that.
+The idea, as Cece just mentioned, that you cannot cross-examine witnesses if you're, say, the political nature of this, when this is a case about a political event, if you want to call it that, hey, that's not the way it works in the United States of America.

-But you he was so desperate after being denied this expedited review, jump over the court of appeals on the executive immunity claim.
+But he was so desperate after being denied this expedited review, jump over the Court of Appeals on the executive immunity claim, he was so upset about that that he comes back with this motion.

-And then to make his matter his job more difficult, one of the January 6th uh protesters files a petition for review, just like we filed for the Colorado Supreme Court with the Supreme Court of the United States on saying, you know, that obstruction of Congress statute, which is the big thing they're going after with all of these people.
+And then to make his matter, his job more difficult, one of the January 6th protesters files a petition for review, just like we filed for the Colorado Supreme Court with the Supreme Court of the United States on saying, you know, that obstruction of Congress statute, which is the big thing they're going after with all of these people, hey, that has been viewed as being overbroad and unconstitutional.

-There was two judges said nope, it's allowed.
+There was two judges said, nope, it's allowed.

 One judge said no.